The Controversy of Straight Actors Playing Gay Characters

 Al Stone-Gebhardt | February 15, 2024

-In the grand theater that is Hollywood — where drama is not always confined to the silver screen — there is a hot controversy brewing, one which is as ripe for debate as determining whether socks with sandals is a fashion faux pas (it is).
-That is: what should we make of straight men playing gay characters?
-And should non-queer actors be allowed to play queer characters in the first place?
+In the grand theater that is Hollywood, where drama is not always confined to the silver screen, there is a hot controversy brewing — one which is as ripe for debate as determining whether socks with sandals is a fashion faux pas (it is).
+That is, what should we make of straight men playing gay characters, and should non-queer actors be allowed to play queer characters in the first place?

 Some cinephiles and thespians alike argue that this matters, especially when it comes to the intersection of representation and authenticity of a given film.
 Additionally, they argue that this cannot be ignored, as many queer individuals have had their roles taken up by their cishet (cisgender, heterosexual) colleagues.

-So let’s unpack this, shall we?
+So, let us unpack this, shall we?

 As some wise guy once said, “Asking a bad question will result in a bad answer.”
 And boy, we have had some bad takes lately.

-The question of whether straight men should represent queer lives on a silver screen is nothing more than a false dilemma, trapping us in a conversation made of binaries.
+The question of whether straight men should represent queer lives on a silver screen is nothing more than a false dilemma, trapping us in a conversation constructed of binaries.
 It requires a resounding “yes” or “no,” with no nuance to be had.
 We are forcing ourselves into a corner by approaching the controversy this way.

 Of course, this scenario in and of itself requires an idealistic view of cinema: that directors are not stripping away roles from queer actors in the first place.
 When directors choose straight actors over queer actors, they are perpetuating the erasure of queer lives across media.
-But let’s follow this line of thought for a second.
+But let us follow this line of thought for a second.

 But by what merits do we judge an actor's performance?
 And should directors be blind to the actor’s preference for girls over guys?

-Is this even a realistic scenario?
+Is this a realistic scenario?

 It could be!
-In the British film God’s Own Country, actors Josh O’Conner and Alec Secăreanu delivered a breathtaking, authentic performance of two farm workers falling head over heels (unfortunately neither wear heels) for one another in rural West Yorkshire, pitiful longing included.
+In the British film “God’s Own Country,” actors Josh O’Conner and Alec Secăreanu delivered a breathtaking, authentic performance of two farm workers falling head over heels (unfortunately neither wear heels) for one another in rural West Yorkshire, pitiful longing included.

-It was not their lived experience per se, yet the two actors worked arduously for three months on a farm and with director Francis Lee — who based the film on his experiences — letting his experience bleed into the tasteful romance on-screen.
+It was not their lived experience per se, yet the two actors worked arduously for three months on a farm with director Francis Lee — who based the film on his experiences — letting his experience bleed into the tasteful romance on-screen.
 Every second of the film was imbued with the queer experience, from the dialogue to the painstaking stretches of quiet between their respective characters.
 The actors embodied exactly how Lee grew up — queer and working on a farm for the majority of his life.

 The LGBTQIA+ community has had a bit of a rough ride through the years — for decades, they were relegated to playing the sassy best friend or a tragic victim, outshone by their straight counterparts.